Do you want to know how to take a mediocre photo and turn it into something great?

 Cool images have a blue color cast, like this:

 The initial temperature of your image depends on the color of the light.
-If you shoot around sunset, the light will be a rich, golden color–which is very warm.
+If you shoot around sunset (one of the best time-slots to take pictures outside), the light will be a rich, golden color, which is very warm.

 Now, these warm and cool color casts are problematic.
 Of course, a color cast can look artistic.
 But it often looks plain bad.